An orbit-averaged generalized-Landau kinetic equation for the relaxation evolution of finite weakly-coupled star clusters: `Discreteness' stochastic acceleration and anti-normalization: Anti-normalization for the homogeneous, local FP kinetic equation

-where $\chi$ is any function of momentum vector and time.
-Such system corresponds with the fudamental approximation for the encounter of stars in two-body relaxation evolution\citep{Henon_1965,Chavanis_2013a}.
-One can easily confirm that the intergral of the right-hand side of equation \eqref{Eq.2ndBBGKY} over phase-space volume for star 2 vanishes
+where $\chi$ is any function of the momentum vector and time, and $n_\text{o}$ is the system density.
+Such a system approximates stellar encounters in the two-body relaxation evolution \citep{Henon_1965,Chavanis_2013a}.
+One can easily confirm that the integral of the FP equation \eqref{Eq.Cc} over the phase-space volume for star 2 vanishes as follows

-since for a local-encouter approximation one can take the approximation $\text{d}\bmath{r}_{2}=\text{d}\bmath{r}_{12}$.
-As a matter of fact the explicit form of the correlation function for the Landau collision term with homgeous or local appoximation statisfies the anti-normalzation condition;
+This feature relies on the local-encounter approximation that one can employ the mathematical approximation $\text{d}\boldsymbol{r}_{2}\approx\text{d}\boldsymbol{r}_{12}$.
+In fact, the explicit form of the correlation function for the FP collision term with homogeneous or local approximation satisfies the anti-normalization condition as follows

-where the trajecotry of the relative motin of stars follows the rectilinea motion and the acceleration of star 1 due to the pair-wise Newtonian potetnial force from star 2 is Fourier-transformed \citep[see][for the explicit form of the FP equation.]{Kandrup_1981,Chavanis_2013a}
+where the unperturbed trajectory of the relative motion of stars follows the rectilinear motion.
+Also, the acceleration of star 1 due to the pair-wise Newtonian potential force from star 2 is Fourier-transformed \citep[see][for the explicit form of the FP equation.]{Kandrup_1981,Chavanis_2013a}